Fix & Identify Largest Contentful Paint (LCP) Issues

 On a JS Framework:

-3. Decreasing Resource Load Time
+3. Decreasing Resource Load Duration

 Universal Load Time Solutions

-• Reduce File Size with Modern Formats and Responsive Images: The most direct way to shorten download time is to make the file smaller.
-For images, this means using modern, highly-efficient formats like AVIF or WebP [9].
-Critically, you must also serve responsive images using the <picture> element or the srcset and sizes attributes.
+<picture>element or thesrcsetandsizesattributes.
 This ensures that a user on a mobile device receives an image appropriately sized for their smaller screen, rather than being forced to download a massive desktop-sized image.
 A 400-pixel wide mobile screen simply doesn't need a 2000-pixel wide image file.
-For text-based LCPs, ensure your fonts are in the efficient WOFF2 format and are subsetted to remove unused characters.
+For text-based LCPs, ensure your fonts are in the efficient WOFF2 format and are subsetted to remove unused characters. - Reduce Network Contention: The LCP resource has to compete for the user's limited network bandwidth.
+Deferring non-critical resources, like analytics scripts or CSS for below-the-fold content, frees up bandwidth so the browser can focus on downloading the LCP resource faster.

-• Host Critical Resources on Your Main Domain: Avoid loading your LCP resource from a different domain if possible.
+- Host Critical Resources on Your Main Domain: Avoid loading your LCP resource from a different domain if possible.
 Setting up a new connection to another server adds time-consuming DNS lookups and handshakes.

 Platform-Specific Load Time Fixes